Attorney for Seizure of Cryptocurrency for Forfeiture

 AUSA Returns Cryptocurrency After Complaint Filed

-DEA seized over $30,000 worth of U.S. Dollar Tether (USDT) and Bitcoin.
+DEA seized U.S. Dollar Tether (USDT) and Bitcoin from our client’s Binance account.
 After receiving a “notice of seizure,” we filed a verified claim for court action.
 The AUSA filed a complaint in the U.S. District Court but then agreed to return the property before an answer became due.
 We entered a memorandum of agreement that ALL of the client’s cryptocurrency would be returned to the client’s wallet within fourteen (14) days.
-The funds were returned in April of 2023.
+The funds were returned within one week of the agreement being signed.

 AUSA Agrees to Withdraw Seizure Warrant for Bitcoin and USDT in Binance Wallet